menggf/tsd/README.md

                   -r min_reads_num -R ranking_type -o min_merge_overlap -e path_bwa
                   -m -h

-    LongAssembly is a tool for genomic structural variant disocvery and visualization, using long reads, e.g. PacBio sequencing data.
+    LongAssembly is a computational tool to identify the complex genomic structure of target sequencing using long reads, e.g. PacBio sequencing data.
-    It is designed for the sequences with complex genetic structure, e.g. the virus integrated sequences.
+    It is especially designed for the sequences with complex genetic structure, e.g. the virus integrated sequences.

+	Before usage, users need to install BWA and build the genome reference index.
+	Only two parameters are mandatory: -s and -G.

     Usage:
         -d: the output directory (default: .)
-        -s: the sequencing files in fastq format
+        -s: the sequencing files in fastq format;
         -G: the bwa genome reference prefix;
         -e: the path of bwa
         -l: the minimum fragment length for bwa alignment (default: 200)